 - Unattended children.

 - Service animals versus "comfort" animals.

 - Sleeping.

 - Food and drink.

-- Electronic devices use or noise.
+- Electronic

 - Hygiene.

+- Unattend

+- Blocking

+devices - use of noise.

-- Unattended belongings.
+ed belongings.

-- Blocking aisles and exits.
+isles and exits.

-Don't Rationalize Irrational Behavior

-I'm probably overreacting...

-I'll stop it if he or she does "X"...

-They'll go away soon. . .

-Maybe if I just wait her out. . .

-It's not really that bad...

-It's not my job to handle that...

-I'm not a cop, psychologist, or a social worker. . .

-Asking for help means I can't do my job . . .

-Introduce / Ask / Explain

-Introduce yourself.
+sic material has been created for the Inforcente Dr oigst [infancente and and has been supported

+Managing Challenging Patrons: Security for the New Library Environment

+Don't Rationalize Irrational Behavior I'm probably overreacting I'll stop it if he or she does "X" They'll go away soon Maybe if I just wait her out It's not really that bad It's not my job to handle that I'm not a cop, psychologist, or a social worker Asking for help means I can't do my job Introduce / Ask / Explain Introduce yourself.
 Try to get the person's name.

-Explain:

-''' "I noticed that . . . "

-"The reason I' m here is . . . ."

-"I' m sure you already know this, but . . . ." '''

-Ask: "I need to ask you to . . . "

-Law Enforcement Support: ATM

-In my Perfect Library World, a police officer or sheriff's deputy would visit your facility nearly every day, at different times.
+Explain: "I noticed that " "The reason I'm here is " "I'm sure you already know this, but" Ask: "I need to ask you to" Law Enforcement Support: ATM In my Perfect Library World, a police officer or sheriff's deputy would visit your facility nearly every day, at different times.
 Have staff put the Dispatch numbers into their cell phones.
 Have your Director(s) call the Watch Commander and ask for regular or extra patrols.
 Create a hangout environment for the officers or deputies.
 Write Security Incident Reports with victim, suspect, witness information.

-Homeless, Mental Health, Social Services Support
+Homeless, Mental Health, Social Services

+Support

-In my Perfect Library World, we would have working partnerships with public and private advocacy groups that specialize in dealing with your most challenging patrons:
+In my Perfect Library World, we would have working

+partnerships with public and private advocacy groups that specialize in dealing with your most challenging patrons:

+specialize in dealing with your most challenging patrons.

-- County Behavioral Health Services / Hospitals or Clinics
+County Behavioral Health Services / Hospitals or Clinics

-- County Social Services
+County Social Services

-- Substance abuse treatment facilities
+Substance abuse treatment facilities

-- Adult and Child Protective Services
+Adult and Child Protective Services

-- Faith-based and grant-funded homeless outreach
+Faith-based and grant-funded homeless outreach

+•

+Suspicious Activities:

-Suspicious Activities: See Something?
+See Something?
 Say Something!

 Look for people:

-- loitering in unauthorized or restricted areas - not wearing ID, uniforms, or safety gear - who act like they are lost - who seem too interested in our employees - who scare others with threatening or irrational behavior - who leave quickly after abandoning a package - taking photos or videos - who seem too interested in our activities - who seem like "vendors," but are in the wrong place - who leave cars in odd locations, or overloaded cars
+loitering in unauthorized or restricted areas

+not wearing ID, uniforms, or safety gear

+who act like they are lost

+who seem too interested in our employees

+who scare others with threatening or irrational behavior

+who leave quickly after abandoning a package

+taking photos or videos

+who seem too interested in our activities

+who seem like "vendors," but are in the wrong placewho leave cars in odd locations, or overloaded cars

+who leave cars in odd locations, or overloaded cars

+•

 Keeping it Special

-- 1. Greet each patron immediately or when passing by. - 2.
-Give each patron you meet your complete attention. - 3.
-Make the first 30 seconds count for our patrons. - 4.
-Play your part to be real, not phony or bored. - 5.
-Show your energy with sincere friendliness. - 6.
-Be the patron's problem-solver. - 7.
-Use your common sense. - 8.
-Bend the rules when the situation calls for it. - 9.
-Make the last 30 seconds count for our patrons. - 10.
-Take good care of yourself.

-"I've never had a problem with drugs.
-I've had problems with the police."

-Keith Richards The Rolling Stones
+Greet each patron immediately or when passing by.

+Give each patron you meet your complete attention.

+3. Make the first 30 seconds count for our patrons.

+4. Play your part to be real, not phony or bored.

+5. Show your energy with sincere friendliness.

+6. Be the patron's problem-solver.

+7. Use your common sense.

+8. Bend the rules when the situation calls for it.

+This material has been created for the Infopeople Project [infopeople.org], and has been supported in part by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+This material is licensed under a Creative Commons 3.0 Share & Share-Alike license.
+Use of this material should credit the author and funding source.

+9. Make the last 30 seconds count for our patrons.

+10. Take good care of yourself.